jreisvasconcelos/GeometricMorphometricsManual/README.md

 ## Citation
 If you use this manual or code in your work, please cite it as:

-Vasconcelos, J. (2025). \textit{Geometric Morphometrics Manual Using StereoMorph and Morpho in R}.
-Zenodo. \url{https://doi.org/10.5281/zenodo.XXXXXXX}
+Vasconcelos, J. (2025).
+Geometric Morphometrics Manual Using StereoMorph and Morpho in R. Zenodo. \url{https://doi.org/10.5281/zenodo.XXXXXXX}

 This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).